 In the event of a tiny puncture, tubeless tyres will take a long time to deflate, as they tend to keep air inside.
-If vou find low pressure on one tyre, check the tyre for punctures.
+If you find low pressure on one tyre, check the tyre for punctures.

 A tyre must be replaced when punctured.
-Replace tyres with recommended standard tyres only.
+Only fit tyres of the same type as original-equipment tyres.